erikvanek/erikvanek.github.io/pages/me.md

 ---

 ## What I'm up to?

 -   food
 -   tech
 -   design
 -   being out

 I've been around in mainly software industry since 2013 wearing multiple hats.
 Most recently I was part of [infarm](https://www.infarm.com/) for more than four years.
 I was contributing to its hydroponic farm controlling services as an engineer, team lead and a designer at times.
 Also helped to kick-off a vertical team initiative that was aiming to disrupt companies' mostly siloed team structure.
 After being impacted by [restructuring](https://www.infarm.com/news/note-from-infarm-s-founders-strategy-shift-and-profitability-at-infarm) in late 2022 I'm enjoying my garden leave until I decide what is my next journey to embark on.
+More structured CV available [here](../documents/Erik-Vanek-cv.pdf){:target="_blank"}

 ## In 2022 I was also